flutter/website/animations/tween-animations.md

 {% endprettify %}

-CurvedAnimation and AnimationController are both of type Animation<double>, so you can pass them interchangeably.
+CurvedAnimation and AnimationController are both of type Animation&lt;double&gt;, so you can pass them interchangeably.
 Note that the CurvedAnimation wraps the object it’s modifying.
 You don’t subclass AnimationController to implement a curve.